lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 To use the geometry commands such as surfaces and regions, FIRST make sure your mesh object is current.
 Otherwise, these geometry command will not be available for use on the mesh object.
 Use the **cmo/select** command to make sure you apply these commands to the "mo_mat" mesh object.

 In the previous steps we created two mesh objects, mosurf1 and mosurf2.
 We now tell LaGriT to use those mesh objects to define surfaces of type **sheet**.
 There are many types of surfaces such as cone, and box.
 See more at [**`surface`**](https://lanl.github.io/LaGriT/pages/docs/commands/SURFACE.html).
-There are options for boundary type which are not necessary for this simple example, so the type **reflect** is used here.

 ```
 cmo / select / mo_mat